Disclosure: I received a complimentary product to facilitate my review,

 This machine also comes with a bowl attachment, so you can whip up your favorite dips, like my Zucchini Hummus, quickly chop veggies for a weeknight stir-fry, or easily create veggie rice to use in recipes like this vegan burrito bowl with sweet potato “rice”.
 It’s a perfect mini food processor!

-In the meantime, I hope you’ll enjoy this Vegan Burrito Bowl, featuring sweet potato “rice” as a more nutrient-rich base.
+I hope you’ll enjoy this Vegan Burrito Bowl, featuring sweet potato “rice” as a more nutrient-rich base.
 It takes less than 30 minutes to prepare, and makes a comforting winter meal that is naturally gluten-free and loaded with nutrients.
 For a paleo alternative, feel free to skip the beans and add in your favorite high-quality protein of choice.

 - 1 teaspoon extra virgin olive oil